ghostbyt3/ghostbyt3.github.io/_posts/2020-08-03-HTB-Sizzle.md

 > **What is Active Directory Certificate Services (AD CS)?
 According to Microsoft, AD CS is the “Server Role that allows you to build a public key infrastructure (PKI) and provide public key cryptography, digital certificates, and digital signature capabilities for your organization.”**

-Checking through the links.
-By clicking on the “Request a certificate” link on the page, and it will give me another page to request a type.
+By clicking the “Request a certificate” link on the page, and it gives me two options.
 By Checking "Advanced Certificate Request" we can add sign our own key.

 ![https://raw.githubusercontent.com/0xw0lf/0xw0lf.github.io/master/img/htb-sizzle/Untitled%205.png](https://raw.githubusercontent.com/0xw0lf/0xw0lf.github.io/master/img/htb-sizzle/Untitled%205.png)